5-Minute Overnight Steel Cut Oatmeal

 5-Minute Overnight Steel Cut Oatmeal- the easiest method for preparing steel cut oatmeal.
 Just five minutes of prep and you’ll wake up to cooked oats that are ready to heat and serve!

 When I first discovered this overnight method for cooking steel cut oats I must have done at least 7 cartwheels.
-It literally takes 5-minutes to prep them and when you wake up all you have to do is warm them and enjoy!
+It literally takes 5-minutes to prep them and when you wake up all you have to do is heat them and enjoy!

 What’s the difference between Steel Cut Oats and Rolled Oats?

 Both steel cut oats and rolled oats (or old fashioned oats) pack in a ton of nutritional benefits:

 - Rich in a soluble fiber called beta glucan which has been linked to lower LDL cholesterol

 - Good source of anti-inflammatory antioxidants known as avenanthramides

 - Contain important vitamins and minerals such as zinc, magnesium, selenium and iron